 Teeth Grinding and Clenching

 It’s possible that you could be grinding your teeth at night and not even know it.
 If you’re experiencing chronic tooth sensitivity, it’s possible that you have undiagnosed bruxism.
-Under these circumstances, it’s best that you schedule an appointment with our Grand Rapids dentist so you can determine your next steps for safeguarding your smile.
+Under these circumstances, it’s best that you schedule an appointment with our East Grand Rapids dentist so you can determine your next steps for safeguarding your smile.
 Often, we recommend night guards for patients who grind or clench their teeth.

 Request an Appointment with Dr. Elias

-Dr. Richard Elias III is proud to serve as a dentist in Grand Rapids, MI.
+Dr. Richard Elias III is proud to serve as a dentist in East Grand Rapids, MI.
 To schedule an appointment and discover the cause of your sensitive teeth, please call our office at (616) 458-2048.
 You may also fill out our online contact form and someone from our team will reach out to you soon.